” I have been coming to CNH for a few months now, after struggling with hot flushes and anxiety attacks due to the menopause..

 Herbal medicine is one of the oldest forms of medicine in the world and has been continuously practised here in the UK throughout history.
-Natalia and Helen practise Western herbal medicine which is based upon an orthodox medical training and the traditional use of plants combined with modern scientific research and clinical trials.
+Natalia practises Western herbal medicine which is based upon an orthodox medical training and the traditional use of plants combined with modern scientific research and clinical trials.
 Herbal medicine is plant-based medicine and can be used in many forms including liquid tinctures, herbs teas, powder capsules or oils and creams for topical use.

 One of the principles of herbal medicine is based upon the philosophy that the body is always striving to heal itself.
 By considering the person as a whole and unique individual, our therapists use plant medicines to stimulate and encourage this innate desire to heal.

 Many chronic conditions respond particularly well to Herbal Medicine, and our therapists have a particular interest in working with patients suffering from